crastinus/cpp_rest/README.md

                        method("get", &time_point::get_clock)),
                    method("measure", &meter::last_measure));

 Handler for classes time\_point and meter create instances in tuple.
 Every instance creates staticaly.
-Every type object in handler must have constructor without arguments.
+Every type object in handler must have constructor without arguments or without constructor at all.
 Every instance creates once for a type ( for methods set\_clock and get\_clock creates single one time\_point class).